gpisacco/my_sequencer/README.rst

     $ curl -sSL https://raw.githubusercontent.com/gpisacco/my_sequencer/master/scripts/base.sh | sh

-All you need to bring the API online is to create a docker container it  gets the code from git , deploys it and runs a small curl script (the computer needs to have docker installed)
+All you need to bring the API online is to create a docker container it  gets the code from git , deploys it and runs a small curl checking script (the computer needs to have docker installed)

-To run the test scripts :
+To run the unit test scripts :

 .. code-block:: console